aritchie05/EcoCraftingTool/README.md

 Crafting calculator for Eco Global Survival by Strange Loop Games located at https://eco-calc.com.
 Computes production costs for in-game items based on labor, materials, and crafting table upgrades.

+## Dev Workflow
+To edit the repository, create a feature branch like `recipe-updates-9.6` and push the changes to that feature branch.
+Then, open a pull request into the `develop` branch.
+Verify and test the changes using the develop domain at https://eco-crafting-tool.vercel.app.
+Once the changes are confirmed, create a GitHub release and merge `develop` into `master`.

 ## Editing Recipes and Items

 Recipes and items are stored at `src/assets/data` in various TypeScript files.
 When viewing these files in an IDE, it is recommended to disable inspections and highlighting for performance reasons, particularly `recipes.ts` and `items.ts`.
 For example, this can be done in IntelliJ IDEA by clicking the top right corner of the editor pane and selecting Highlight: None.